-Dr. Koushik Shaw and Dr. Lawrence Tsai team up with Dr. George Shashoua, a well respected Austin Uro-Gynecologist, to provide the ONLY Austin and Central Texas team to work under one roof to provide the best of two specialties to achieve optimum results, including precision urodynamic testing (like an EKG for your bladder!)
+Dr. Koushik Shaw teams up with Dr. George Shashoua, a well respected Austin Uro-Gynecologist, to provide the ONLY Austin and Central Texas team to work under one roof to provide the best of two specialties to achieve optimum results, including precision urodynamic testing (like an EKG for your bladder!)
 Over the last decade, I have had the opportunity to help many women with this condition.
 Overactive bladder can affect a woman in several ways.
 This can include discomfort with intercourse, general pelvic discomfort that worsens with exercise or as the day wears on, embarrassing social leakage, and weight gain due to exercise avoidance to mention a few.
-Dr. Shaw, Dr. Law, and their staff are happy to sit down with you and better understand your symptoms, perform an exam to precisely understand your unique situation and arrive at a precise treatment plan to wellness.
+Dr. Shaw and the team are happy to sit down with you and better understand your symptoms, perform an exam to precisely understand your unique situation and arrive at a precise treatment plan to wellness.

 Overactive bladder (OAB) is a condition characterized by a sudden, uncomfortable need to urinate with or without urine leakage usually with daytime and nighttime frequency.
 OAB occurs when the smooth muscle of the detrusor muscle of the bladder squeezes or contracts more often than normal and at inappropriate times.
 Instead of staying at rest as urine fills the bladder, the detrusor contracts while the bladder is filling with urine.